GabeSamurai/ParadiseOS/README.md

 ## Proposed New Nomenclature
 Name: FactoryOS
 User: Fabricator/Bot
-Primitives: buid - equip - access
+Primitives: buid - equip - access - leave - take - drop - allocate...

 ## Observations
 1. This system does not only define input, but output behavior.
 The user must only see and interact(seeing is a form of interaction)